aws-samples/eks-workshop/content/intermediate/241_pixie/deploy_pixie.md

 px demo deploy px-sock-shop
 ```

-- Enter ‘y’ to confirm the cluster.
+- Enter `y` to confirm the cluster.

 {{% notice info %}}
 Deploying the microservices demo will take about 7-9 minutes.